barryclark/jekyll-now/_posts/2021-01-15-howto-nuxeo-package.md

 ```

 By adding the `.nxftl` extension to the file, it will be treated as a Freemarker template during the startup preprocessing phase.
-Freemarker allows to use conditional structure which brings a lot of power to our configuration mecanism.
+Freemarker allows using a conditional structure which brings a lot of power to our configuration mechanism.

 and the following file in `nuxeo-acme-package/src/main/resources/install/templates/marketplace-acme/nuxeo.prod`:
 ```
-org.nuxeo.prod.environment=true
+org.myapp.coloredLoginBox=true
 ```

 Now we can rebuild the image and test the result: